There’s so much to explore in Ireland, but one place at the top of your list? The stunning capital city of Dublin.

-Dublin became the city with the largest Viking settlements at some point through history.
-The attacks started back in 837 where they attacked the churches surrounding the Poddle and Liffey.
+Dublin became the city with the largest Viking settlements at some point in history.
+The attacks started back in 837 when they attacked the churches surrounding the Poddle and Liffey.

 They even converted to Christianity and built the famous church, Christ Church Cathedral.
 However, Dublin was seized from the Vikings when the Irish king, MacMurrough, used the Wales Norman to do so.